 Investing in secondary markets has soared in recent years.
-Like a little-known indie band that just made it big on TikTok, private secondary markets are all the rage.
+Like a little-known indie band that just made it big on TikTok, private secondary markets are growing in demand.

 In this article, we'll look at what they are, how they are changing modern investing, and how qualified investors can access them.